Amazon increased its holiday TV ad spending by 290 percent this year

 If you think you're seeing a lot of Amazon ads on TV these days, it's because you are.

-The e-commerce giant increased its TV advertising spending last month by a whopping 290 percent from the same period in 2017, according to a report from ad measurement firm, Kantar Media.
+The e-commerce giant increased its TV advertising spending last month by a whopping 290 percent from the same period in 2017, according to a report from the ad measurement firm Kantar Media.

 Some ads feature Amazon's signature brown boxes singing "Can You Feel It?" by The Jacksons.
 Other ads focus on the company's AWS cloud services product.

-Amazon spent an estimated $35 million on TV ads from October 29 to November 26, which includes Black Friday and Cyber Monday.
-That makes the e-commerce giant the fourth-biggest retail spender on television, behind Walmart, Target, and Kay Jewelers.
+Amazon spent an estimated $35 million on TV ads from Oct.
+29 to Nov.
+26, which includes Black Friday and Cyber Monday.
+That makes the e-commerce giant the fourth-biggest retail spender on television, behind Walmart, Targe, and Kay Jewelers.

 Perhaps one reason Amazon is spending so heavily is that Walmart and Target are cutting into the e-retailer's dominance in online sales.
 Bank of America Merrill Lynch analyst Robert Ohmes noted in a recent analyst report that Walmart's e-commerce growth rose 43 percent in the third quarter, while Target's grew 49 percent.